nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 The program will check the list of recurring entries, and automatically print reminders for entries which are within 5 days from current system date.

-For instance, if the above two examples are entered and current system date is the 9th, the following reminders will be shown upon launching the program or returning to main menu.
+For instance, if the two examples in [New Entry](#new-entry) are entered and current system date is the 9th, the following reminders will be shown upon launching the program or returning to main menu.

 ![](screenshots/recurringtracker/reminders.png)